 home

 Debbie Reed Fischer began her writing career in kindergarten, where she excelled at upper case letters and staying within the lines.
-Her father was in the Air Force, so she and her two brothers had an unusual childhood, moving every couple of years and growing up all over the world.
+Her father was a military diplomat, so she and her two brothers had an unusual childhood, moving every couple of years and growing up all over the world.
 Books were her friends when she didn’t know anyone in a new school.
 They made her laugh, cry, and stay up late reading under the covers with a flashlight.
 Most importantly, they inspired her dream of becoming an author.

 Debbie as trend setter, premiering the urban cowgirl look.
 Also premiering the waist-under-the-armpits look.